 This process also involves artwork, either something you create yourself or purchase.
 You can print it at home if you have a DTF printer, or send it to a company that offers DTF printing services, as I do.

-DTF files come with instructions about the time and heat needed for the transfer.
-I experiment, and if the backing paper is not lifting easily, I apply more heat.
+DTF files usually come with instructions for the time and heat needed for the transfer.
+I like to experiment, and if the backing paper isn’t lifting easily, I simply apply a bit more heat.

-The one I used is cold peel – so I had to wait for it to cool down to peel the image ( bear in mind that I had that print in storage for 2 years), sadly, the artwork I sent to print for this experiment was delayed due to easter holidays.
+The DTF print I used is a cold peel, so I had to wait for it to cool down before removing the film.
+(Bear in mind this print had been in storage for about two years.)
+Sadly, the artwork I sent for this experiment was delayed due to the Easter holidays.

 The new H10 Heat Press cover a larger area, so it is worth it to transfer a HUGE image.
 I’ll show you that later when time allows me.